 Simply - but crucially - the Ukrainian government will need to prove that it has the administrative capacity to ensure that the money gets where it is supposed to go and is spent according to plan.

-There's another aspect that will make it financially easier for the EU to integrate Ukraine: some elements of the transfer-Union will have to wait and will be phased in over time after you join the Union.
+My single message is that adapting Ukrainian political mores There's another aspect that will make it financially easier for the EU to integrate Ukraine: some elements of the transfer-Union and administrative processes to the EU won't be easy, but it's will have to wait and will be phased in over time after you join in your hands.
+Everyone wants you to succeed so it depends the Union. entirely on you, on how fast you do what it takes to get there.

 And that is actually good.
-Immediate benefit from some things would distort the Ukrainian economy and society.
-For instance, if Ukraine immediately became a full beneficiary of the Common Agricultural Policy, every cardiologist and merchant banker in Kiev would become a farmer.
+Immediate benefit from some things And the best thing about the accession negotiation is that it is would distort the Ukrainian economy and society.
+For instance, designed to transform the candidate country during the negoif Ukraine immediately became a full beneficiary of the Common tiation, not after.
+Market analysts and investors will understand Agricultural Policy, every cardiologist and merchant banker in this and act accordingly, and Ukraine's renaissance will start as Kiev would become a farmer. soon as the last aggressor is out of the country.